 The ‘bid-offer spread’

-There is some jargon you will need to get your head around when trading shares.
+There is some jargon you'll need to learn when trading shares.
 One of the most common terms associated with stock dealing is the so-called ‘bid-offer spread’.

-The ‘bid’ refers to the price a buyer is willing to pay for shares whereas the ‘offer’ is the price a seller is looking to get for the stock.
+The ‘bid’ refers to the price a buyer is willing to pay for shares.
+The ‘offer’ is the price a seller is looking to get for the stock.
 The gap between the two prices, and there always is a gap, with the bid being the higher, is known as the ‘spread’.
 For shares that trade very frequently, this difference is likely to be quite narrow.

 Whether you are buying or selling stock, your broker’s commission must always be factored into the overall value of the transaction.
-It is vital that you find out at the outset what this will be.
+It is vital that you find out at the start what this will be.
 Commission can be charged at a flat rate or as a percentage.
-In terms of which structure you will be better off with, this will largely depend on how often you trade and the value of the trade.
+Which structure you’ll be better off with will largely depend on how often you trade and the value of those trades.

-Other factors impacting the rate you are charged will be the type of shares you trade.
+Other factors impacting the rate you're charged will be the type of shares you trade.
 For example, dealing in shares listed on international exchanges is typically more expensive than dealing with domestic stocks.
-In addition, how you place the deal will have an affect too.
-For example the charges for dealing over the telephone may be higher than dealing online.
-Be aware that costs eat into your investment returns so it's important to find out about the full range of charges from the start and always look to see how you could reduce them.
+In addition, how you place the deal will have an effect too.
+For example, the charges for dealing over the telephone may be higher than dealing online.
+Be aware that costs eat into your investment returns, so it's important to find out about the full range of charges from the start and always look to see how you could reduce them.
 Most online brokers and self-direct investment services, such as Smart Investor, will have their commission charges outlined on their websites.

 Find out more about Our Fees

 When it comes to Stamp Duty charges, these are incurred by buyers but not sellers.

 If you buy shares electronically, you'll pay the Stamp Duty Reserve Tax (SDRT) at 0.5% on the transaction.

 A full update on Stamp Duty charges is available on the government's information page on tax when you buy shares.